xi-project/xi-fixtures/README.md

 A set of utility classes for integration with Doctrine.
 This package is part of the Xi project.

+Run `git submodule update --init --recursive` after cloning to fetch Doctrine and its dependencies.

 Zend FirePHP logger
 -------------------